harsh4870/Slack-Post-On-POD-Ready-State/README.md

 # Slack-Post-On-POD-Ready-State

-Post slack notification when POD status change to READY in Default namespace
+Post slack notification when POD status change to READY in Default namespace.
+If you want to measure pod starting time in Kubernetes.